 2. Inconsistent Room Temperatures in Your Home

 Some rooms are comfortable.
-Others are as hot as a kitchen with two ovens on Thanksgiving Day.
-Unless the room that’s hot is actually your kitchen with two ovens on Thanksgiving Day, this is not normal.
+Other rooms are hotter than the rest of the house.
+Unless the room that’s hot is your kitchen with two ovens on Thanksgiving Day, this is not normal.
 An air conditioner system that’s the appropriate size will cool all of your rooms evenly.

 3. Air Conditioner Doesn’t Turn Off